Abortion in Missouri: Context

+Current status

+Missouri has not repealed other laws related to abortion, although they are no longer valid.
+In particular, medication abortion is the subject of ongoing litigation in Missouri, while in-person surgical abortions are offered.

+Missouri law continues to include requirements that women must undergo a mandatory seventy-two-hour waiting period, receive counseling, and be offered an ultrasound.
+It prohibits public funding or private insurance to pay for abortion.
+The waiting period and biased counseling provisions are currently enjoined.
+The state continues to require that both parents, a legal guardian, or a judge consent to a minor’s abortion.
+If a parent consents, that parent is required to notify the other parent.

+Missouri retains targeted regulation of abortion providers (TRAP) laws related to facilities, admitting privileges, and reporting, however the admitting privileges provision is enjoined.
+Missouri law continues to restrict the provision of abortion to physicians and restricts providers from using telemedicine for the provision of abortion though this provision is currently enjoined.

 History

 Legislative history

 By the end of the 1800s, all states in the Union except Louisiana had therapeutic exceptions in their legislative bans on abortions.
 In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.

 Missouri passed a parental consent law in the early 1990s.
 This law impacted when minors sought abortions, resulting in an increase of 19% to 22% for abortions sought after 12 weeks.
 The state was one of 10 states in 2007 to have a customary informed consent provision for abortions.

 In 2015, the state was one of five where the legislature introduced a bill that would have banned abortion in almost all cases.
 It did not pass.
 They tried and failed again in 2017 and 2018.
 The 2018 bill was introduced in the legislature to ban abortion after 15 weeks.
 Around 2016, the state legislature passed a law that said facilities providing abortions needed to be licensed ambulatory surgical centers and to have hospital admitting privileges.
 The state legislature was one of eight states nationwide that tried and failed to pass a fetal heartbeat bill in 2017.
 They tried and failed again in 2018.

 Nationally, 2019 was one of the most active years for state legislatures to try to pass abortion rights restrictions.
 These state governments generally saw this as a positive sign that new moves to restrict abortion rights, would less likely face resistance by the courts.
 In mid-2019, the state legislature passed a law that would make abortion illegal in almost all cases after eight weeks.
 The state was one of several states that passed such laws in May 2019 - others were Georgia, Louisiana, and Alabama.
 The law was a "fetal heartbeat" bill.